The Japanese Alphabet. What do you know about it? How many letters does it have?

 Furigana is located above or next to Kanji usually.
 They don’t appear all the time, though it’s helpful to look up a new word in a dictionary or take note of a new Kanji character.
 You can find them in children’s books, textbooks, and comics.

 Learning one Kanji at a time

 Written Japanese language always contains three combinations of the alphabet.
-So, elementary to intermediate-level language learners might get frustrated with not being able to read straightforwardly like other languages.
+So, elementary to intermediate-level language learners might get frustrated with being unable to read straightforwardly like other languages.
 Learning numerous Kanji characters might take time, but Kanji is full of astonishment.

-To learn Kanji, we recommend starting from radicals first and getting a picture of what a group of Kanji could signify.
+To learn Kanji, we recommend starting with radicals first and getting a picture of what a group of Kanji could signify.
 Kanji requires a lot of repetitions to memorize.

 Kanji with multiple meanings and readings

 Native Japanese words in Kanji